-- 8. Moreover, the legislature and map drawers' actions were intentional, occurring in an atmosphere that was racially charged.
+- 8. Worse, the legislature and map drawers' actions were intentional, occurring in an atmosphere that was racially charged.
 These three plans were enacted during a legislative period that was undeniably hostile to Black people and other persons of color.
-Just this year, the 87th legislature enacted laws that removed the state's requirement that students be taught about slavery and white supremacy as morally wrong; eliminated voting options that were successfully employed in the counties and cities in Texas that have especially high populations of people of color, resulting in high voter turnout and voters of color electing their candidates of choice; and provided a clear path for the intimidation of voters by partisan poll watchers, which has been a technique repeatedly used against voters of color in Texas over several decades. - 9.
-From rushing the bills through a dubious legislative process by which the three plans were passed, to map-drawing maneuvers that included strategically carving up Black voters and other voters of color from existing and performing majority-minority districts and dispersing them into Anglo majority districts in rural and/or suburban counties where they will no longer have the ability to elect the candidates of their choice, to packing Black voters and other voters of color into districts with high minority populations (in some instances higher than twice the population of that required to elect candidates of their choice), legislators could have had only one motive for passing such facially unconstitutional plans: the desire to limit the voting strength of voters of color statewide. - 10.
-As further alleged in detail below, Plaintiff Texas State Conference of the NAACP respectfully seeks a declaratory judgment that the redistricting plans for the state senate (S2168), state house (H2316), and Congress (C2193) are racial gerrymanders in violation of the Fourteenth and Fifteenth Amendments to the United States Constitution; that these redistricting plans dilute the voting strength of voters of color and deny them the opportunity to elect preferred candidates of their choice in violation of Section 2 of the Voting Rights Act of 1965; and that these redistricting plans were drawn by legislators and adopted by the Governor for the express purpose of impermissibly discriminating against voters of color in violation of the Fourteenth Amendment to the United States Constitution and the intent prong of Section 2 of the Voting Rights Act.
+That same year, the 87th legislature enacted laws that removed the state's requirement that students be taught about slavery and white supremacy as morally wrong; eliminated voting options that were successfully employed in the counties and cities in Texas that have especially high populations of people of color, resulting in high voter turnout and voters of color electing their candidates of choice; and provided a clear path for the intimidation of voters by partisan poll watchers, which has been a technique repeatedly used against voters of color in Texas over several decades. - 9.
+From rushing the bills through a dubious legislative process by which the three plans were passed, to map-drawing maneuvers that included strategically carving up Black voters and other voters of color from existing and performing majority-minority districts and dispersing them into Anglo majority districts in rural and/or suburban counties where they will no longer have the ability to elect the candidates of their choice, to packing Black voters and other voters of color into districts with high minority populations (in some instances higher than twice the population of that required to elect candidates of their choice), legislators could have had only one motive for passing such facially unconstitutional plans: the desire to limit the voting strength of voters of color statewide.

-11. Plaintiff seeks a permanent injunction that prohibits Defendants from calling, holding, supervising, or certifying any election under these plans and further requests the creation of revised redistricting plans that do not infringe upon the constitutional rights of Texans of color by diluting their voting strength.
+- 10. As further alleged in detail below, Plaintiff Texas State Conference of the NAACP respectfully seeks a declaratory judgment that the redistricting plans for the state senate (S2168), state house (H2316), and Congress (C2193) dilute the voting strength of voters of color and deny them the opportunity to elect preferred candidates of their choice in violation of Section 2 of the Voting Rights Act of 1965, and were drawn by legislators and adopted by the Governor for the express purpose of impermissibly discriminating against voters of color in violation of the Fourteenth Amendment to the United States Constitution and the intent prong of Section 2 of the Voting Rights Act. - 11.
+Plaintiff seeks a permanent injunction that prohibits Defendants from further calling, holding, supervising, or certifying any election under these plans and further requests the creation of revised redistricting plans that do not infringe upon the constitutional rights of Texans of color by diluting their voting strength.